Menditect/documentation/additional/01-howtos/03-configure-mta/manage-accounts.md

 This Role can manage [Applications](../../../application), build [Test Configurations](../../../test-configuration) and [run tests](../../../test-run).

 ### API User
 This Role can call endpoints in the [Public API](../../../api).
+To call any of the endpoints, this Role needs to be selected, as well as he `Tester` Role.

 ### MTA Connection User
 This Role can **not** be assigned to new Accounts.
 There is only one MTA Connection user, that should be configured for the [MTA Plugin](../connect-mta/import-plugin#configuring-connection-user-in-mta).

+Make sure to regularly change the `MTAConnectionUser` password.

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)

-Last updated 30 June 2025
+Last updated 15 September 2025